matru95/Lorenzo_Il_Magnifico_Project/README.md

 - **Settings.json**:
     general settings for the game, it has three main parts:
-    - `gameSettings`: in here you can define the wait time before starting a new game and the wait time for a player move.
+    - `gameSettings`: in here you can define the wait time (in seconds) before starting a new game and the wait time for a player move.
     `serverWait` and `playerWait` respectively
     - `parchments`: the various parchment effects.
     - `gameBoard`: the game board.